 Where to Stay in Misfat al Abriyeen

-There is only one lodging in the village, and we have stayed there several times.
-Misfah Old House is friendly and very charming.
+Misfah Old House is the only one lodging in the village.
+We have stayed there several times.
+Old House is friendly and very charming.
 It is basic.
 Rooms have rough rendered walls and your bed is a mattress lying on a hard floor.
 Showers wash-basins and toilets are in a separate building.

 What to See Around Misfat al Abriyeen